Room Under the Stairs

 Room Under the Stairs is the fourth studio album by English singer-songwriter Zayn.
-It was released through Mercury and Republic Records on May 17, 2024.
+It was released through Drop Zed Music and Mercury Records on 17 May 2024.
 Production was primarily handled by Zayn and Dave Cobb, alongside Gian Stone, James Ghaleb, Carter Lang, Rodaidh McDonald, German, and Kareen Loomax.
 The "Z Sides" version of the album was released three days later, which includes five additional tracks with two of them being demos.
-Serving as the follow-up to Zayn's previous album, Nobody Is Listening (2021), it is his first project not to feature any guest appearances.
-The album spawned three singles: "What I Am", "Alienated", and "Stardust".
-The album received generally favorable reception from music critics.
-It debuted at number three on the UK Albums Chart and number fifteen on the US Billboard 200.
+Serving as the follow-up to Zayn's previous album, Nobody Is Listening (2021), it is his first album not to feature any guest appearances.

+The album was supported by three singles: "What I Am", "Alienated", and "Stardust".
+To promote the album, Zayn embarked on the Stairway to the Sky Tour from November 2024 to March 2025.
+The album received generally favourable reviews from music critics, debuting at number three on the UK Albums Chart and number fifteen on the US Billboard 200.

 Background

-In July 2023, Zayn was interviewed by Alexandra Cooper of Call Her Daddy, where he revealed that he was recording a new album and spoke about some of its content and sound: "I'm doing a record I don't think people are really gonna expect—and it's got—like real-life experiences and stuff; [like] my daughter."

-On February 28, 2024, American record producer Dave Cobb revealed that he was working with Zayn on the (then) upcoming album in an interview with Rolling Stone, in which he said: "You can hear love, loss, pain, triumph and humanity in [his voice]—Zayn has really created his own universe on this record, he has no fear and is speaking straight from his soul."
-Exactly a week later, in a teaser video, Zayn said: "The intention—fully is for the listener to get more insight on me—as a human being."
+In July 2023, Zayn was interviewed by Alexandra Cooper of Call Her Daddy, where he revealed that he was recording a new album and spoke about some of its content and sound: "I'm doing a record I don't think people are really gonna expect...
+And it's got...like real-life experiences and stuff... [like] My daughter".
+On 28 February 2024, American record producer Dave Cobb revealed that he was working with Zayn on the then-upcoming album in an interview with Rolling Stone, in which he said: "You can hear love, loss, pain, triumph and humanity in [his voice]...
+Zayn has really created his own universe on this record, he...has no fear and is speaking straight from his soul".
+Exactly a week later, in a teaser video, Zayn said: "The intention... fully is for the listener to get more insight on me...as a human being".
 The cover art for Room Under the Stairs was considered to be a representation of Zayn's change in sound, with a simple illustration of a room under a staircase superimposed on his silhouette.